MileHacker Logo

 Mazar-e Sharif Museum

-• Houses a collection of historical artifacts.
+• Houses a collection of artifacts from the past.

 • Includes items from historic times Balkh, Islamic manuscripts, and ethnographic displays.